 Our entire team at David B. Lever & Associates is completely dedicated to practicing personal injury law.
 We believe that those who have been injured due to the negligence of others deserve to be fully compensated for the losses, pain, and suffering.

 We have successfully obtained full compensation for our clients lost wages, medical bills, and even emotional turmoil.
 We encourage you to contact us with any questions that you might have about your case or the litigation process in general.

 How Long Will My Case Take To Reach Completion?

-Every case is different, and unfortunately there is no real way to give an precise estimate of how long a lawsuit will take.
+Every case is different, and unfortunately, there is no real way to give a precise estimate of how long a lawsuit will take.
 Any number of factors could influence how the case proceeds.
 While many of our clients have settled before the case goes to trial, there is a chance that the matter will need to go to court before it can be resolved.